 Another one of my pedagogical goals is to inspire curiosity among my students by facilitating their engagement with primary source documents housed in local archives and available through their digital repositories.
 Students’ proximity to these research spaces enables them to engage with their materials beyond our work in the classroom, rendering their research a personal passion rather than a class requirement.
 First, I introduce them to the archive, how to navigate it, and the kinds of materials housed within its walls through class projects before working with them to cultivate their individual interest.

 As a teaching assistant for American Business History, for example, I advised a semester-long research project for sixteen students in my discussion section.
 Their individual research projects were grounded in the collections at the David M. Rubenstein Rare Book & Manuscript Library at Duke.
 Specifically, students found a home for their research in the Hartman Center for Sales, Advertising & Marketing History, one of the largest repositories of business-related materials in the country.
 One of my students, for example, conducted research on General Motors’ expansion into Latin America c.
-1920-1930, drawing upon J. Walter Thompson Archives to examine marketing strategies targetted at Latin American consumers.
+1920-1930, drawing upon J. Walter Thompson Archives to examine marketing strategies targeted at Latin American consumers.
 Through these collections, the student was able to write a comparative study of American business practices in the United States and abroad, providing an academic base for his personal experiences growing up in Latin America and consuming American products.

 By facilitating regular visits to the archive for their research projects, I endeavored to foster a sense academic curiosity in my students, while honing in their critical analytical skills and writing abilities through discussion sections and formal writing assignments.
 I focused on developing students’ writing skills throughout the semester by guiding them through the writing process in early assignments—encouraging them to construct outlines, write drafts, and peer edit each other’s papers.
 This process acts as a foundation for students as they face larger and more complex writing assignments in the second half of the course, and later in their professional careers.

-As a graduate intern at the David M. Rubenstein Rare Book & Manuscript Library, I gained crucial experience teaching with diverse primary sources through the library’s instructional outreach program.
+While a graduate intern at the David M. Rubenstein Rare Book & Manuscript Library from 2015-2017, I gained crucial experience teaching with diverse primary sources through the library’s instructional outreach program.
 I had the opportunity, for example, to guest lecture in courses ranging from German Literature and Culture to U.S. Women’s History.
 As a guest lecturer in an Intermediate Latin course, for example, I brought out liturgical sheet music to facilitate my lecture on medieval and early modern music traditions.
 Bringing in my own passion for singing, I taught students how to read this historic music.
 I even sang from the music during class so as to demonstrate the tonality of spiritual music in the seventeenth century.
 At one point, I was able to sing with one of the students, a graduate researcher in the Music Department.
-It was, for lack of a better phrase, a magical moment to hear that early modern music come back to life through an impromptu collaborative experience.
+It was, for lack of a better phrase, a transformative moment to hear that early modern music come back to life through an impromptu collaborative experience.
 These are the kinds of moments that make a lasting impression on students and convince them to return to the archives to pursue their personal research interests.

 Through my involvement with instructional outreach at the Rubenstein Library, I learned that some of the most successful classes were ones where I catered to the specific academic interests of students.
-In the spring of 2016, I coordinated with Meredith College professor, Dr. Angela Marritt, to have her U.S. Women’s History course visit the library.
+In the spring of 2016, I coordinated with Meredith College professor, Dr. Angela Robbins, to have her U.S. Women’s History course visit the library.
 A few weeks prior to their arrival, I sent a survey asking them to express their general interests in gender, sexuality, and feminist studies and to make note of a specific collection at the Rubenstein that they would be interested in seeing.
 With this information in hand, I was able to design a 2-hour long course around 8 central themes.
 I set up 8 “stations” of sources that spoke to those themes.
 Students were encouraged to sit at a station, familiarize themselves with the material for 15 minutes and then share their discoveries with the entire class.
 We did three rounds of this “discovery and sharing” exercise.
 During class discussion, I helped clarify broader themes in American history, encouraging students to think through more complex issues of critical race, gender, and sexuality theory.
-One student noted that she was particularly fascinated by some of the historic cookbooks that I put on display for the class.
-Professor Marritt noted that I “was able to take [her] requests and those of students and develop a meaningful research activity.”
+One student explained that she was particularly fascinated by some of the historic cookbooks that I put on display for the class.
+Professor Robbins noted that I “was able to take [her] requests and those of students and develop a meaningful research activity.”
 Commenting on the “stations,” she noted that they “addressed particular interests and course objectives very effectively, and moving around from space to space to discuss what we saw and learned was well suited to the time we had allowed.”

 My pedagogical goals are also influenced by my work as a public historian in which I endeavor to create class projects that align with my personal mission to break down the barriers between the academy and the public.
 While a Visiting Scholar at Purdue University in the spring of 2017, I co-taught a week-long course called Jazz in NOLA where I traveled to New Orleans with 18 Purdue University undergraduate students.
 Through assigned readings, class discussions, a visit to the Hogan Jazz Archive at Tulane University, cooking demonstrations, and attendance of several concerts in New Orleans, students critically analyzed major historical themes such as race, gender, ethnicity, and socio-economic status through jazz culture.
 My co-instructors and I wanted students to keep their eyes and ears wide open, so to speak, to the world around them, paying attention to the materiality of urban culture as well as the ephemerality of street music.
 For our final assignment, we asked students to collect one material object and capture one sound byte on their phones.
 After returning to campus, students curated an exhibit about New Orleans music culture, writing labels for each object that explained its broader significance to the Purdue community.
-The exhibit is on display in the Purdue Honors College through Fall 2017.
+The exhibit was on display in the Purdue Honors College through the fall of 2017.

 Overall, I urge my students to invest in their scholastic interests, to take academic risks, to show a willingness to revise and improve their work, and to share that work with broader audiences.
 I expect a great deal from my students, but in return, I work hard to build them an academic toolkit to facilitate their success both in the classroom and in their professional lives.